 The British Geological Association cited evidence of Britain’s long lost villages under the north sea, and various areas of the UK land mass that were once underwater (e.g. The Somerset levels), so any notion that we are all going to sink soon seem somewhat remote.

 You yourself may have read or heard about global warming and rising sea levels, but don’t worry, you won’t have to swap your car for a boat just yet…..

 If your home is close to the sea and is at sea level then it may already be at risk, or you may have experienced flooding in the past?

 There is not much you can practicably do to prevent the forces of nature, but you can at least take some steps to protect your home from flooding although these can be expensive in extreme cases.

 More information on how to prevent flooding is available from the Environment agency.

 If your home faces the sea, the chances are when it’s stormy, you really get the brunt of that, with the wind perhaps also spraying your home with sea water whipped up from the foreshore, but remember one thing: Sea water isn’t just water.
 It’s also SALT.

 That means when there is a storm, your home is battered by salt, which is forced against the walls or roof with tremendous force, and as sea water is more dense than tap water, it, in effect, weighs more, compounding the potential for damage even higher.

-In extreme cases, the wind-driven salt can strip the paint off the walls of your house, literally, and I have seen it happen first hand.
+In extreme cases, the wind-driven salt can strip the paint off the walls of your house.

 If your home is constantly battered by salt water, driven against the walls, instead of running downwards like rain in a town house, this has a negative effect on the painted surfaces of your home, including walls, doors and windows.